radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/user-management/create-user.md

 ![image description](images/admin-section.png)

-To create a new user, select the **New User** button on the *Users* tab.
+To create a new user, click **New User** on the *Users* tab.

 ![image description](images/create-button.png)

-The *New User* form contains all of the required input fields to create a new user.
-Within the form you will provide the user's details and assign their role and environments.
+The *New User* page contains all of the required input fields to create a new user.
+Provide the user's details and assign their role and environments.
 All fields must be completed in both sections to create a new user.

 ![image description](images/create-user.png)

 ## User details

-In the *User Details* section you must provide the new user's first name, last name, email, activate if you want the user to be a local user, an email for notifications, and set the status to active/inactive in the corresponding fields.
+In the *User Details* section you must provide the new user's first name, last name, email, indicate if you want the user to be a local user, enter an email for notifications, and set the status to active/inactive in the corresponding fields.

 Set the user's status by adjusting the *Status* toggle to "Active".

 ![image description](images/create-user-details.png)

 All the fields in the *User Details* section are required and must be completed to submit the form.
-If a field is missing information, you will not be able to select the **Save** button.
-Hovering over the **Save** button will display a reminder that the form must be complete to create the user.
+If a field is missing information, you cannot click **Save**.
+Hovering over the **Save** button displays a reminder that the form must be complete to create the user.

 ![image description](images/create-save-disabled.png)